Better Than Organic?! 10 Great Reasons to Go Local!

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.

 For centuries humans have congregated in local outdoor markets to buy, sell and trade goods and services.

 Up until about 100 years ago, it was completely normal to know exactly where your food came from.
-Relationships with growers, farmers, butchers, bakers and artisans were developed so it was well-known who was trustworthy and who was shady.
+Relationships with growers, farmers, butchers, bakers and artisans were developed so it was well-known who was trustworthy.

 When we buy food in a grocery store today, that important connection to the producer is lost.

 Instead we rely on labels, advertisements, and word of mouth to decide how to spend our food dollars.
 We are also subject to tricky marketing schemes such as where food is placed in the store, including strategic aisle and shelf locations along with targeted colors and words used to draw us to a label or package.